MFL - French

 MFL Intent

-At Bishop John Robinson CofE Primary School our Modern Foreign Language curriculum offers pupils in Key Stage 2 a 4-year course of French.
+At Bishop John Robinson CofE Primary School our Modern Foreign Language curriculum offers pupils in Key Stage 2 a 4-year course in French.
 Key Stage 1 children will be introduced to MFL through exploring other languages informally when appropriate.
 As a school, we have many pupils of West-African heritage, and so we will make links to former and current French colonies, and the influence of France across the region.

 Language learning enables pupils to express their ideas and thoughts in another language, and to understand and respond to its speakers.
-In this respect it is the development of practical, useful knowledge for all 21st century young people, yet it is clear that language learning is not only a matter of developing competence in another language, important though this is, it is about the broader curriculum; about children exploring the relationship between language and identity, about developing an international outlook and an enhanced understanding of the world and their place within it.
+In this respect, it is the development of practical, useful knowledge for all 21st century young people, yet it is clear that language learning is not only a matter of developing competence in another language.
+Important though this is, it is about the broader curriculum; about children exploring the relationship between language and identity, about developing an international outlook and an enhanced understanding of the world and their place within it.
 Learning a foreign language is a liberation from insularity and provides an opening to other cultures.

 Learning another language is full of rich opportunities to develop pupils' spiritual, moral and cultural experiences.
 Intercultural understanding plays a central role in how languages are taught, with themes of identity and our place in the wider world put under the spotlight.